microsoft/ELL/docs/tutorials/Getting-started-with-image-classification-on-the-Raspberry-Pi/index.md

 ## Activate your environment and create a tutorial directory

-After following the setup instructions, you'll have an environment named **py36**.
+After following the setup instructions, you'll have an Anaconda environment named **py36**.
 Open a terminal window and activate your Anaconda environment.

 ```shell
 [Linux/macOS] source activate py36